-Lisa Mastroianni, R.N., has served as Director of Clinical Research of the Corporation since June 1998.
+Lisa Mastroianni, R.N., has served as Director of Clinical Research of the Company since the effective time of the 1998 Merger.
 Prior to such time, she held such position with ATI commencing in January of 1997.
-Prior to joining the Corporation, Ms. Mastroianni was employed from November of 1994 to November of 1996 by Ohmeda Pharmaceutical Products Division, a division of The BOC Group as Senior Clinical Research Associate.
+Prior to joining the Company, Ms. Mastroianni was employed from November of 1994 to November of 1996 by Ohmeda as Senior Clinical Research Associate.
 At Ohmeda, Ms. Mastroianni was responsible for the management and completion of the Phase 2/3 clinical study in acute respiratory distress syndrome, supervision of internal personnel as well as management of a Contract Research Organization, and assisting in the development and management of a Phase 1 clinical study in congestive heart failure.
-Previously Ms. Mastroianni was employed by Sandoz Pharmaceuticals from March 1992 to November 1994 in their cardiovascular clinical research department and was responsible for monitoring Phase 3 lipid studies and managing and monitoring Phase 1 CHF studies.
-Ms. Mastroianni has her Bachelors degree in Nursing from Bloomfield College and has worked as a critical care nurse in a number of hospitals in the United States from 1985 to 1992.
+Previously Ms. Mastroianni was employed by Sandoz Pharmaceuticals from March 1992 to November 1994 in its cardiovascular clinical research department and was responsible for monitoring Phase 3 lipid studies and managing and monitoring Phase 1 congestive heart failure studies.
+Ms. Mastroianni has her Bachelors degree in Nursing from Bloomfield College and worked as a critical care nurse in a number of hospitals in the United States from 1985 to 1992.

-Evan Myrianthopoulos has served as Vice President, Finance of the Corporation since June 1998.
-He served as Chief Financial Officer of the Corporation from December 1997 until June 1998 and as Chief Operating Officer of the Corporation from November 1997 until June 1998.
+Evan Myrianthopoulos has served as Vice President, Finance of the Company since the effective time of the 1998 Merger.
+He served as Chief Financial Officer of Discovery from December 1997 until June 1998 and as Chief Operating Officer of Discovery from the effective time of the 1997 Merger until June 1998.
 From June 1996 until November 1997 he served as Chief Operating Officer and Director of Old Discovery.
 Prior to joining Old Discovery, he was a Technology Associate of Paramount Capital Investments, L.L.C. from December 1995 until January 1987.
 Before joining Paramount Capital Investments, LLC, Mr. Myrianthopoulos managed a hedge fund for S + M Capital Management in Englewood Cliffs, New Jersey.
 The fund specialized in syndicate and secondary stock issues and also engaged in arbitrage of municipal and mortgage bonds.
 Prior to his employment with S + M Capital Management, Mr. Myrianthopoulos was employed at the New York Branch of National Australia Bank where he was Assistant Vice President of Foreign Exchange trading.
 Mr. Myrianthopoulos received a B.S. in Economics and Psychology from Emory University in 1986.

 Christopher J. Schaber has served as Executive Vice President, Drug Development and Regulatory Compliance since April 1999.
-Previously, he had held the position of Vice President of Regulatory Affairs and Quality Assurance of the Corporation since June 1998.
+Previously, he held the position of Vice President of Regulatory Affairs and Quality Assurance of the Company since June 1998.
 Prior to such time, he held such position with ATI commencing in November 1996.
-Prior to joining ATI, Mr. Schaber was employed from October 1994 to November 1996 by Ohmeda Pharmaceutical Products Division, a division of The BOC Group, as Director of Regulatory Affairs.
+Prior to joining ATI, Mr. Schaber was employed from October 1994 to November 1996 by Ohmeda as Director of Regulatory Affairs.
 At Ohmeda, Mr. Schaber was directly responsible for all regulatory strategies with the Food and Drug Administration and other Health Authority bodies.
 From 1989 to 1994, Mr. Schaber held a variety of regulatory positions of increasing importance with The Liposome Company, Inc. and Elkins-Sinn Inc., a division of Wyeth-Ayerst Laboratories.
 Mr. Schaber received his B.A. from Western Maryland College and his M.S. from Temple University.
-Mr. Schaber is currently pursuing his Ph.D. in Pharmaceutical Sciences-Regulatory Affairs with the Union Graduate School and is estimated to complete his doctoral program in 1999.
+Mr. Schaber is currently pursuing his Ph.D. in Pharmaceutical Sciences-Regulatory Affairs with the Union Graduate School and is estimated to complete his doctoral program in 2000.
 In 1994, Mr. Schaber also received his Regulatory Affairs Certification (RAC) from the Regulatory Affairs Professional Society.